colinsongf/DBPedia/README.md

 }
 ```

 I have been lacking the time to apply some modifications to return the birthplace as a URI (x1 in the query) and to query DBpedia to resolve the country (dbpedia-owl:country returning dbpedia:United\_Kingdom with label United Kingdom).
-The result of the query is not exactly aligned with the expected value but close enough for the sake of this exercise:
+The result of the query is not exactly aligned with the expected value (England vs. United Kingdom) but close enough for the sake of this exercise:

 Response: London, England